 To minimize errors from the the questionnaires are supported with guidelines and instructions.
 However some data reports are not error-free and may reflect misinterpretations from the respondents which can lead to certain errors.

 Coefficients of variance (CV) have been compiled for a range of central indicators:

 2019 (preliminary data)

 2013 (preliminary data)

 2012 (preliminary data)

 The statistics is published no later than 12 months after the end of the reference year.
-Statistics with reference year 2018 is delayed until February 2020.
+Statistics with reference year 2019 was published 18.
+December 2020.

 The statistics is compiled according to the guidelines of the Frascati Manual and the EU Regulation.
-The statics is comparable with R&D statistics for other countries.
 There are no other comparable Danish R&D-statistics, but the Danish statistics is comparable to the R&D statistics from other EU-member states and OECD-countries.
 The statistics is from 2007-2016 comparable.
 There was a break in time series from 2016 to 2017.